Course Description

 social problems and issues, analysis of propositions, evidence, inductive and deductive

 reasoning, and fallacies of language and thought.
-Training and practice in the presentation
+Emphasis on developing critical

 Units: 3